SciViewer/SciView/README.md

         scidb torrentdl

 3. Open the synology web interface and navigate into the directory containing the torrent files
-4. Select one or more torrent file, righ click and then select "Add to download station"
+4. Select one or more torrent files, right click and then select "Add to download station"
-5. Check if the download has started in the "Download Station" Application
+5. Check if the download has started in the "Download Station" application
-6. Continuously check if the files have been correctly donwloaded and extraceted to the above defined paths
+6. Continuously check if the files have been correctly downloaded and extracted to the above defined paths

 ## 5.3) Unzip the files manually
-The scidb command suite offers a command for extraction of the zipped downloaded file which can be utilized like:
+The scidb command suite offers a command for extraction of the downloaded zip files, which can be utilized like:

     scidb dlunzip 001 050